Chocolate Cake for Breakfast Diet

 So I created this Chocolate Ganache Cake with breakfast in mind (and my size 4’s!)
 It is made using the Goody Mix and is a deeply rich chocolate cake that whips up quickly.
 It makes 9 servings at 300 calories each.
 Perfect!

-If you haven’t gotten your copy of the Goody Mix recipe yet, ‘like us’ on Facebook and then click on the Goody Mix widget and it will be revealed.
+If you haven’t gotten your copy of the Goody Mix recipe yet, click here.

 This morning I couldn’t help but laugh as I tucked into my slice of Chocolate Ganache decadence.